Table of Contents

 What does it mean to you to have your film selected for TRC Shorts Fest?
 Where do you see this film going next?

 From Alexandra — It’s an incredible honor to have Unwavering selected for TRC Shorts Fest.
 For me, this marks my second short film to be part of the Shorts Fest—my earlier film, "Rencontres Paysannes – Farmers Dating," was also selected.
-TRC has created such a wonderful community and organization dedicated to supporting marginalized filmmakers and executives in the industry.
-Unwavering was born out of collaboration—actor-producers coming together during an uncertain time, as we were just beginning to emerge from the pandemic, to create something meaningful, rooted in both history and hope.
-To have the film recognized by a festival that celebrates diverse voices and stories reflecting social change means so much to all of us.
+This is my second short film to be part of the Shorts Fest—my prior short film, "Rencontres Paysannes – Farmers Dating," was selected in the inaugural festival in 2023.
 We’re proud to share a story that uplifts community, courage, and the ongoing fight for representation—in front of and behind the camera, and from the top down.
-Organizations like The Reel Champs remind us why we make films: to connect with others, to learn from one another, and to keep important conversations alive.
+Take out "in front of and behind the camera, and from the top down"

 "At the core of all my work is a desire to tell stories that move audiences to feel deeply—stories that spark empathy, curiosity, and understanding, and that give voice to those who haven’t always been heard or seen." — From Alexandra